GuenterQuast/mPIXdaq/README.md

 A package script `run_mPIXdaq` is provided as an example to tie everything together in a running program.
-Because the ADVACAM *Python* interface (`pypixet.so`) expects C-libraries and configuration files in the very same directory as *pypixet.so* itself, some tricky manipulation of the environment variable `LD_LIBRAREY_PATH` is needed to ensure that all libraries are loaded and the *miniPIX* is correctly initialized.
+Because the ADVACAM *Python* interface (`pypixet.so`) expects C-libraries and configuration files in the very same directory as the Python interface *pypixet.so* itself, some tricky manipulation of the environment variable `LD_LIBRAREY_PATH` is needed to ensure that all libraries are loaded and the *miniPIX* is correctly initialized.

 ```
 #!/usr/bin/env python